 Behold the configurations

-The first is the original ultra stable configuration with energy $-54.27$.
-The second features the red tile pushing a side across the corner of the purple tile, until the red side is just past the purple diagonal.
-This places two pairs of magnets in close proximity for an overall energy of $-13.31$.
+The first is the ultra stable configuration with energy $-54.27$.
+The second features the red tile pushing a side across the corner of the purple tile until it’s just past the purple diagonal.
+This places two pairs of opposite monopoles in close proximity for an overall energy of $-13.31$.
 This is followed closely in third place by an arrangment where adjacent sides overlap so that two monopoles are also in close proximity with overall energy $-12.74$.
-Finally, there is an arrangement that is basically the second had we stopped sliding the red tile early.
-This also places two monopoles in close proximity, but loses the long distance attractive interactions of the first two, yielding an overall energy of $-9.34$.
+Finally, there’s an arrangement that’s essentially the second had we stopped sliding the red tile early.
+This configuration places two opposite monopoles in close proximity, but loses the stabilizing long distance attractive interactions of the first two, yielding an overall energy of $-9.34$.

 As it happens, these closely match the stable arrangements you find by sliding two magnatiles in real life.
 It is really neat how well the model works given the monopole approximation.